-Hari Mari Sandals are uniquely crafted to ensure comfort, durability, and LOVEability.
+Hari Mari Flip Flops are uniquely crafted to ensure comfort, durability, and LOVEability.
 The Dallas-based flip-flop company has used new materials and designs to turn the popular beach sandal into a more comfortable and higher-end footwear option.

 - Memory Foam Toe™ does away with painful break-in periods.
 This memory foam is found in the toe of the sandal and is made with the same memory foam used in popular mattresses.

 - Water & Boat Friendly Hari Mari's carbon-free, 100% rubber outsoles are non- marking, boat-safe, and help gripping in wet surfaces.